 After the confirmation, our wallet would remain without those funds and we would also have sent the goods/other currencies to the scammer.

 This is a very uncommon scenario however you have two useful steps you can follow:

 - Never send goods/other currencies if a transaction has not yet been confirmed.

-When you receive a new transaction in Edge, you see that is marked as "Pending".
-That means it has not yet been confirmed by the blockchain and you can monitor the confirmations by clicking on View advance transaction data --> Show in Block Explorer.
+When you receive a new transaction in Edge, you see that it is marked as "Pending".
+That means it has not been confirmed by the blockchain and you can monitor the confirmations by clicking on View advance transaction data --> Show in Block Explorer.

 Here you will be able to check if your transaction is still in the mempool or has been confirmed and how many confirmations it has.

 - Use a type of transaction called CPFP (Child Pays For Parent), fully supported by Edge Wallet, so you can confirm the RBF transaction before the scammer.

 Did you find it helpful?Send feedback